MeiResearchLtd/pilr-general/README.md

-PiLR Healthware
+PiLR Health
 ===============

-This repository contains the sources for the official documentation of PiLR Healthware.
+This repository contains the sources for the official documentation of tye PiLR Health platform.

 Copyright 2014 MEI Research, Ltd.